manateelazycat/instant-rename-tag/README.md

 | Function           | Description                                                               |
 | :--------          | :----                                                                     |
 | instant-rename-tag | Rename tag under current cursor, call this command again if rename finish |

+## Tips
+You don't need cancal tag mark manually by command ```instant-rename-tag``` After you rename tag, tag will unmark automatically when you edit non-tag area continue.